 Let’s look at some common examples:

-If a character is in a new location then you need to add a description of that location.
-If a character moves from A to B, you must describe B. If you fail to describe a new location the reader loses the mental picture and quickly becomes confused.
+If a character is in a new location, then you need to add a description of that new location.
+If a character moves from A to B, you must describe B. If you fail to describe a new location, the reader loses the mental picture and quickly becomes confused.
 For example, if your main character was sitting in a dining room, but then gets up and moves to the kitchen, you would need to add description of the kitchen.

-This means that you can be varying between paragraphs of description and simple phrases, such as ‘the woods’.
+This means that you will be creating, as needed, paragraphs of description as well as simple phrases, such as “the woods”.
 It all depends on context.
-What you choose to class as ‘important’ and ‘trivial’ is up to you.
+What you choose to classify as important and trivial is up to you.

-- If more than one scene occurs in a location, then that location is important.
+- If more than one scene occurs in a certain location, then that location is important.

-- If one scene occurs in a location and the location is not relevant to the scene (it could be any old street) then the location is trivial.
+- If one scene occurs in one location, and the location is not relevant to the scene (it could be any street), then the location is trivial.

-- If the scene is a “travelling scene”, that is getting a character from one location to another (think inside of a plane), then the location is trivial.
+- If the scene is a traveling scene only, that is, getting a character from one location to another (think inside of a plane), then the location is trivial.

 Let’s first look at the level of description for an important location.